vtex-apps/drawer/docs/README.md

 ## Configuring Store Drawer

+1. Open your store theme in the code editor of your preference.
-Add the app to your theme dependencies on the `manifest.json`.
-For example:
+2. Open the `manifest.json` file and add the `vtex.store-drawer` app to your store theme dependencies as in the following:

 ```json
 "dependencies": {